mehul9595/jokester/README.md

 State management in Vuejs using Vuex.
 This project is build using vue create default babel + eslint options.

+This repo is built as a part of learning session on Udemy (https://www.udemy.com/course/vue-web-apps/learn/lecture/6806102#overview)

 Vuex main components are Store, Mutations, and Actions.

 The Store refers to the centralized object for the entire application that gives state to every component.